johnsondnz/cisco-asa-policy-tester/README.md

         destination_port: 14452
     }

-  drop: # rules you expect to be blocked by the firewal
+  drop: # rules you expect to be blocked by the firewall
     - {
         protocol: udp,
         icmp_type: ,